ViaVersionAddons/BungeeViaProxy/README.md

   BungeeViaProxy resolves these issues by ensuring correct hostname forwarding and avoiding duplicate server errors, allowing seamless integration of ViaProxy and BungeeCord.

 - **Who should use this?**
-  Server administrators running networks with BungeeCord and multiple backend servers that need version translation via ViaProxy, but want to avoid the complexity of managing [ViaVersion](https://github.com/ViaVersion/ViaVersion) on each backend server.
+  Minecraft server administrators running networks with BungeeCord and multiple backend servers that need support for Minecraft versions including 1.20.2 and later, but want to avoid the complexity of managing [ViaVersion](https://github.com/ViaVersion/ViaVersion) on each backend server.

 ![Network Diagram](./assets/diagram.png)